1/Wednesday

 Independence Day

 • Poetry Discussion 7 PM.
 Our poetry group is using Zoom for meetings.
-Please send a poem or two to Joe D. by Monday, July 7th.
+Please send a poem or two to Joe D. by Monday, July 6th.
 Interested persons who are not currently members of the poetry group can contact Joe D. , and he will email the poems to be discussed.
+Contact Bill K. for the Zoom links or any help you might need.
 Do NOT RSVP via Meetup.
 This event is usually held on the evening of the second Friday of the month.

 Virtual Event!!